TufayelLUS/Convert-Python-Project-To-Executable/README.md

 This will compile the program under the "build" folder.

 # How to add a program icon
-Change the executables line to this:
+Change the executables line to this:<br>
+Note: If you want to enable the debug console, set base="Console"
 <pre>executables = [Executable("python_file_name.py", base=base, icon="favicon.ico")]</pre>
 After that, add the same "favicon.ico" in the same line as "include_files" so that it is like
 <pre>"include_files": ["favicon.ico"],</pre>